 So why did the feelings of inadequacy come roaring back?
 I returned to that place of insecurity and fear.
 I had no control over my body, and my mind was a traitorous nag, continually firing ugly thoughts.

 To be free of the pain I was carrying in my soul, I realized that I needed to make some life changes.
 I reevaluated my career, knowing it was a huge source of anxiety.
-I started focusing on my mental health, finally understanding that it is just as important as my physical health.
+That type of anxiety can plague you and not leave your brain, that is why people will use recreational treatments such as cannabis (look here) to help them get them to stop these intrusive and upsetting thoughts.
+So I started focusing on my mental health, finally understanding that it is just as important as my physical health.
 And I am working on forgiveness.
 Mostly, forgiving myself for a lifetime of body-shaming.

 I know that this will be a continual struggle.
 To wake up every day and appreciate the body I have.
 To stop avoiding the mirror when I get in the shower.
 To feel free enough to be myself.
 To love the skin I’m in.

 Every day I have a choice, and I’m finally choosing me.